StinkyMilo/Prosetta/Frontend/docs/Triangle.md

 # Tri - Triangle

-Draws an equilateral, either at the turtle's position or at a specified relative position, of a specified size.
+Draws an equilateral triangle, either at the turtle's position or at a specified relative position, of a specified size.
 The star _cannot be stretched_.
 If you want to draw non-equilateral triangles, use the [Line](Line.md) alias and calculate the points yourself.

 ## Arguments